przemwo/react-lifecycle-methods/README.md

-Learn React lifecycle methods by examples.<br><br>
+Learn React lifecycle methods by examples.<br>

 Open [https://przemwo.github.io/react-lifecycle-methods/](https://przemwo.github.io/react-lifecycle-methods/) to view the app in the browser.<br>
-Interact withthe app and open your browser console to see messages from lifecycel methods.
+Open your browser console, interact with the app and see messages from lifecycle methods.

 ## Available Scripts